flexdash/docs/docs/quick-start/index.md

-# FlexDash w/Node-RED Quick Start
+# FlexDash w/Node-RED: Quick Start

 To quickly try something out it is recommended to use docker.
-While docker can be confusing at the beginning, this quickstart attempts to provide enough examples and explanations to perform simple tasks.
+While docker can be confusing at the beginning, the [docker](docker.md) quick-start page attempts to provide enough examples and explanations to perform simple tasks without much prior knowledge.
 The big benefit of using docker is that it's easy to throw away tests and to start new tests from a clean sheet, i.e., known-good configuration.

 Alternatively, you can also easily install FlexDash on a regular Node-RED installation.

-!!! note
-    The Node-RED FlexDash nodes do not currently work under Windows (some paths have '/' instead of '\').
-This will be fixed soon.
-However, it all works great using docker under Windows...

 ## Parts